amida-tech/blue-button-record/README.md

 ### getPartialSection(secName, ptKey, callback)

-Gets entry portion of section partial entries.
+Gets all entries in a section of Partial Health Record without any match information,

 __Arguments__
 * `secName` - Section name.